 In Canada private insurance purchased is usually supplemental.
 Meaning that it usually covers services not required by local and federal government.

-What Kinds of Insurance Should I Buy?
+Which Insurance Should I Buy?

 Though most procedures and medical insurance are covered by the public health system in Canada there are some instances where you may want to buy private insurance.